Pre-IPO Investing 101: Frequently Asked Questions

 Navigating Pre-IPO Shares: How to Buy, Sell, and Assess the Risks

-DISCLAIMER: The term “Pre-IPO” is a term of art, referring to the universe of late stage private companies.
-The term should not be construed to imply a guarantee that any particular late stage private company will actually conduct an IPO in the near term, or ever.
+DISCLAIMER: The word “Pre-IPO” is a colloquial term used to describe very late stage private companies, typically with valuations of at least $1 billion.
+The term should not be construed to imply a guarantee that any particular private company will actually conduct an IPO in the near term, or ever.

 What are Pre-IPO shares?